Janchorizo/tfm-slr/README.md

 ## Article acceptance : inclusion and exclusion criteria
 ### Inclusion criteria
-IC1: The paper addresses a RnaSeq OR WES process AND
+IC1: The paper addresses a (RnaSeq OR WES) (process OR worflow or pipeline) AND

 IC2: The paper proposes a software based solution (model, tool, framework, service, infrastructure, system, technique, application) AND

-IC3: The proposed solution allows for the solution to be replicated AND
+IC3: The proposed solution can be reused and replicated AND

-IC4: The proposed solution allows to replicate the environment in which the process would take place AND
-IC5: The paper was published in the year 2017 or later
+IC4: The required environment is well defined and replicable

 ### Exclusion criteria
-EC1: The paper does not address a RnaSeq OR WES process OR
+EC1: The paper does not address a (RnaSeq OR WES) (process OR worflow or pipeline) OR

 EC2: The paper does not propose a software based solution (model, tool, framework, service, infrastructure, system, technique, application) OR

-EC3: The proposed solution does not allow for the solution to be replicated OR
+EC3: The proposed solution does not allow for the (workflow/pipeline) to be reused or replicated OR

-EC4: The proposed solution does not allow to replicate the environment in which the process would take place OR
+EC4: The requirement environment is not well defined and replicable OR

-EC5: The paper was not published in the year 2017 or later
+EC5: The paper addresses one monolithic process

+EC6: The paper proposes a solution for just a specific step of the bioinformatic process

 ## Sources
 WoS and Scopus were used for retrieving the results